m99coder/jison/README.md

        -p TYPE, --parser-type TYPE   The type of algorithm to use for the parser (lr0, slr, lalr, lr) -V, --version                 print version and exit

+A new module type was added `angular`.

+To use it call:

+    node lib/cli.js examples/calculator.jison -o ./calculator.js -m angular

 Usage from a CommonJS module
 --------------------------